cewoodaus/personal-website/content/authors/admin/_index.md

 title: Carolyn Wood
 email: ""
 ---
-Carolyn Wood is a postdoctoral researcher at the University of Queensland, in Brisbane, Australia.
+Carolyn Wood is a postdoctoral researcher and Deborah Jin Fellow at the University of Queensland, in Brisbane, Australia, and the ARC Centre of Excellence for Engineered Quantum Systems (EQUS).

-Her current research focuses on physics at the interface between quantum mechanics and general relativity, and straddles quantum foundations, thermodynamics, and quantum information.
-She is also broadly interested in future quantum technologies, quantum security and science policy making, and cross-disciplinary research combining physics and linguistics.
+Her current research focuses on physics at the interface between quantum mechanics, general relativity, and thermodynamics, particularly when viewed through the lens of quantum information theory.
+She is also working on machine learning applications in quantum computing.

+She is also broadly interested in quantum foundations, quantum security and science policy making, and cross-disciplinary research combining physics and linguistics.